 +44 (0)20 7306 email@example.com

-Terence is a highly experienced arbitrator, as evidenced in 2017 and 2018 alone by his current involvement in two substantial arbitrations under the Rules of the Dubai International Arbitration Centre.
-In these cases he is one of three arbitrators on the panel, examining issues arising out of the corporate law of the United Arab Emirates.
+Terence is a highly experienced arbitrator, as evidenced in recent years by his involvement in two substantial arbitrations under the Rules of the Dubai International Arbitration Centre.
+In these cases was one of three arbitrators on the panel, examining issues arising out of the corporate law of the United Arab Emirates.

-He is a member of the ICC and LCIA and a Fellow of the Chartered Institute of Arbitrators and the Australian Centre for International Commercial Arbitration.
+He is a member of the ICC, a panel member of the LCIA and a Fellow of the Chartered Institute of Arbitrators and the Australian Centre for International Commercial Arbitration.
 He is also a panel member of the Kuala Lumpur Regional Centre for Arbitration (KLRCA).

-In addition to his sought-after arbitrator experience, Terence has appeared as counsel in numerous arbitrations, and amongst other arbitral rules, he has acted under the rules of the ICC, UNCITRAL, CEPANI, LCIA and Chartered Institute of Arbitrators.
+In addition to his sought-after arbitrator experience, Terence has appeared as counsel in numerous arbitrations, and amongst other arbitral rules.
+He has acted under the rules of the ICC, UNCITRAL, CEPANI, DIAC, LCIA and Chartered Institute of Arbitrators.

 In addition to the above, further arbitrator and counsel experience includes:

 - Insurance/reinsurance claims